Belize: Languages

-Largest cities

 Religion

-According to the 2010 census, 40.1% of Belizeans are Roman Catholics, 31.8% are Protestants (8.4% Pentecostal; 5.4% Adventist; 4.7% Anglican; 3.7% Mennonite; 3.6% Baptist; 2.9% Methodist; 2.8% Nazarene), 1.7% are Jehovah's Witnesses, 10.3% adhere to other religions (Maya religion, Garifuna religion, Obeah and Myalism, and minorities of the Church of Jesus Christ of Latter-day Saints, Hindus, Buddhists, Muslims, Baháʼís, Rastafarians and other) and 15.5% profess to be irreligious.
+According to the 2010 census, 40.1% of Belizeans were Catholics, 31.8% Protestants (8.4% Pentecostal; 5.4% Adventist; 4.7% Anglican; 3.7% Mennonite; 3.6% Baptist; 2.9% Methodist; 2.8% Nazarene), 1.7% were Jehovah's Witnesses, 10.3% adhered to other religions (Maya religion, Garifuna religion, Obeah and Myalism, and minorities of the Church of Jesus Christ of Latter-day Saints, Hindus, Buddhists, Muslims, Baháʼís, Rastafarians and other) and 15.5% professed to be irreligious.

-According to PROLADES, Belize was 64.6% Roman Catholic, 27.8% Protestant, 7.6% Other in 1971.
-Until the late 1990s, Belize was a Roman Catholic majority country.
-Catholics formed 57% of the population in 1991, and dropped to 49% in 2000.
-The percentage of Roman Catholics in the population has been decreasing in the past few decades due to the growth of Protestant churches, other religions and non-religious people.
+According to PROLADES, Belize's population was 64.6% Catholic, 27.8% Protestant, and 7.6% of other faiths in 1971.
+Until the late 1990s, Belize was a Catholic-majority country.
+Catholics formed 57% of the population in 1991, a share that dropped to 49% in 2000.
+The percentage of Catholics in the population has been decreasing in the past few decades due to the growth of Protestant churches, other religions and irreligiosity.

 In addition to Catholics, there has always been a large accompanying Protestant minority.
 It was brought by British, German, and other settlers to the British colony of British Honduras.
 From the beginning, it was largely Anglican and Mennonite in nature.
-The Protestant community in Belize experienced a large Pentecostal and Seventh-Day Adventist influx tied to the recent spread of various Evangelical Protestant denominations throughout Latin America.
+The Protestant community in Belize experienced a large Pentecostal and Seventh-Day Adventist influx tied to the recent spread of various Evangelical Protestant denominations throughout Latin America and neighboring regions.
 Geographically speaking, German Mennonites live mostly in the rural districts of Cayo and Orange Walk.

 The Greek Orthodox Church has a presence in Santa Elena.

 The Association of Religion Data Archives estimates there were 7,776 Baháʼís in Belize in 2005, or 2.5% of the national population.
 Their estimates suggest this is the highest proportion of Baháʼís in any country.
 Their data also states that the Baháʼí Faith is the second most common religion in Belize, following Christianity.
 Hinduism is followed by most Indian immigrants.
 Sikhs were the first Indian immigrants to Belize (not counting indentured workers), and the former Chief Justice of Belize George Singh was the son of a Sikh immigrant, there was also a Sikh cabinet minister.
-Muslims claim that there have been Muslims in Belize since the 16th century having been brought over from Africa as slaves, but there are no sources for that claim.
-The Muslim population of today started in the 1980s.
-Muslims numbered 243 in 2000 and 577 in 2010 according to the official statistics. and comprise 0.16 percent of the population.
-A mosque is at the Islamic Mission of Belize (IMB), also known as the Muslim Community of Belize.
-Another mosque, Masjid Al-Falah, officially opened in 2008 in Belize City.
+Belize's Muslim population dates from the 1980s.
+Muslims numbered 577 in 2010 according to the official statistics, accounting for 0.16 per cent of the population.